Retire Abroad - Live Well for Less

 How far away is too far?
 If you plan to return to North America often, the number of miles matters less than the cost of airfare and the time required for travel.
 Retirement havens in large cities and tourist destinations are easier and cheaper to get to.

 Staying in Touch

 One of the hardest adjustments for expat retirees is being far away from family and friends.
 Until recently, international phone calls were very expensive, almost prohibitively so.
-Now, thanks to international calling rates available via the internet and phone services such as Rebtel, you can stay in touch across many miles and international borders.
+Now, thanks to Skype and various international phone services, you can stay in touch across many miles and international borders.
 The cost is low enough that you can communicate often with people you care about.

 Besides clarifying what you want in retirement, find out all you can about the places you're considering.
 Is there a time in the summer when everybody leaves for cooler climes?
 Are there laws prohibiting foreigners from owning property near the border or near the beach?

 Early on, check out the residency requirements for the countries that interest you.
 Very few overseas retirees are expatriates in the true sense of the word, that is, they don't renounce their citizenship.
 Instead they become legal residents of the country where they live.

 Some countries have specific requirements for foreign retirees such as minimum income, good health, no police record, etc. Information is generally available from your nearest consulate or from the consular services department of the embassy.
 If you meet the requirements, you may be allowed to bring household possessions and perhaps a car into the country tax-free.
 Some expats have only tourist visas, which entails crossing the border, then returning.

 What about learning the local language?
 Your experience will surely be richer if you do.
 Language schools often include home stays with families, which is a good way to get to know the local culture.
 But if you lack an ear for languages, don't let this stop you.
 Many expats get by with a few phrases, hand gestures and general good will.